Secondary KPIs

 ITM (In The Money) shows the percentage of Spins where you finished 1st.
 In 3-max Spin, you only get paid by winning the game, so "finishing ITM" means winning.

 Special case: on a big multiplier (x100 and above), 2nd place can pay a small prize.
 Our tracker does not count these 2nd places as ITM.
-The KPI only shows the % of 1st-place finishes, regardless of the multiplier size.
+The KPI only shows the % of 1st places, regardless of the multiplier size.

 We won't dwell on this KPI, because it isn't very useful.
-We added it to the Dashboard because it's regularly requested by beginner players, but at heart, it measures a result, not a performance.
+We added it to the Dashboard because beginner players regularly ask for it, but at heart, it measures a result, not a performance.
 Two equivalent players can have different ITMs on the same sample, simply because of variance.

-To assess your skill level, always read your CEV rather than your ITM.
-To put it visually, you could say that CEV reflects how many times you should have finished first, whereas ITM counts how many times you actually finished first.
+To assess your level of play, always read your CEV rather than your ITM.
+To use an analogy, you could say that CEV reflects how many times you should have finished first, whereas ITM counts how many times you actually finished first.

 2. Play time: your real time at the tables